Jan 31, 2020

 Once his pain became severe, he went to multiple doctors and reported his injury to his employer.
 Since then, he has taken time off of work and received a few accommodations for his injury.
 His claim for workers’ compensation, however, was denied, despite substantial evidence demonstrating the severity of his back injury and the fact that it was unrelated to any previous medical issues.

 With Attorney Sullivan’s counsel and representation, the employee took his case to court.
 His employer and insurer claimed that Sullivan’s client and witnesses had made up the entire incident, citing small discrepancies between each testimony as evidence of the fabrication.
 The judge, however, found the discrepancies too minor to suggest the incident was a lie, and the evidence gathered by Attorney Sullivan on her client’s behalf was too compelling to ignore.
 The Judge assessed $10,000 against the Employer’s Insurance for their unreasonableness.

-At The Law Offices of Nathaniel F. Hansford, LLC, our legal team has decades of combined experience and a history of securing million-dollar settlements for our clients.
+At Hansford McDaniel LLC, our legal team has decades of combined experience and a history of securing million-dollar settlements for our clients.
 If you sustained a workplace injury, you have a right to compensation.
 You should not need to shoulder the costs of medical treatment and lost wages on top of your pain and suffering.
 Schedule your initial consultation or call us directly at (770) 741-2825 for dedicated, compassionate support every step of the way.